Backyard Ducks for Absolute Beginners

 Feed

 I have looked both at my local feed store and my local Tractor Supply and couldn’t find any special waterfowl feed.
-I did find plenty of mixed flock feed appropriate for both chickens and ducks.
+Mixed flock feed is a type of feed appropriate for both chickens and ducks.
 I wondered what the difference was and if a mixed feed could really provide good nutrition for both birds.

 The one thing that chick starter feed won’t provide enough of is niacin.
 To support ducklings fast growth and to help them develop the strong legs they will need for a life of swimming, you will need to provide niacin supplements if you can’t find waterfowl starter feed.
 You can buy niacin tablets and crush them into their water, but many people simply get Brewer’s yeast and sprinkle that into their feed. click here to read more about ducklings & niacin

-Around 20 weeks old your ducklings will be full grown and getting ready to lay eggs.
-At this point you can switch them to a chicken layer feed (16% protein with added calcium for strong eggshells).
+Around 18-20 weeks old your ducklings will be full grown and getting ready to lay eggs.
+At this point, you can switch them to a chicken layer feed (16% protein with added calcium for strong eggshells).
 Is all this attention to protein amounts really necessary?
-Growing ducklings don’t need as much protein as chicks and too much protein can cause a condition called Angel Wing, a deformity where their wing feathers sag down and out.
+Growing ducklings don’t need as much protein as chicks and too much protein can cause a condition called Angel Wing, a deformity where their wing feathers sag down and out. click here to read more about Angel Wing.
 To prevent this, their protein intake needs to be at the proper amounts.
 Many duck keepers will mix rolled oats (a low protein grain) into their feed to further dilute the amount of protein the ducks are consuming by having them eat less feed if they can’t find lower protein feed.
 Click here to read my full post about feeding ducks at all stages!

 Check out these awesome articles on feeding ducks!